joshbrew/threadop/README.md

 - Specify imports (local or remote) from strings or objects to use the full range of esm import abilities.
 - Dramatically increase program performance with easy parallelism!

-Import `threadop` as the default import
+Import `threadop` as a default import

 `import threadop from 'threadop`